-OVERVIEW: The Howard Hughes Medical Institute (HHMI) is one of the wealthiest foundations in the United States, and gives to both biomedical research and science education.
+OVERVIEW: The Howard Hughes Medical Institute (HHMI) is one of the wealthiest foundations in the United States and funds biomedical research and science education.
 It has a multi-billion-dollar endowment and has given upwards of $1 billion a year in total annual awards.

-IP TAKE: The Howard Hughes Medical Institute's research interests are not limited to medical research activities; it also cares about improving STEM instruction, attracting and retaining underrepresented and underprivileged groups, and increasing student persistence in STEM.
+IP TAKE: In addition to medical research activities, the Howard Hughes Medical Institute's funding priorities include improving STEM instruction, attracting and retaining underrepresented and underprivileged groups, and increasing student persistence in STEM.
 Several of its initiatives are open but highly competitive.

-HHMI awards the majority of its grants towards a number of targeted, specific programs at colleges and universities around the nation.
-The institute is a huge funder of medical research but also awards millions in science and STEM grants to universities and colleges around the country.
-For postsecondary institutions, these two priorities are often intertwined or overlapping.
+HHMI prioritizes medical research but also awards millions in science and STEM grants to targeted, specific programs at colleges and universities around the country.
+For postsecondary institutions, these two priorities often overlap.

-Gilliam Fellowships for Advanced Study are open to PhD students who are from underrepresented groups in science.
+Gilliam Fellowships for Advanced Study are open to PhD students from underrepresented groups in science.
 Students receive up to three years of support during their dissertation research.
-Compensation may vary and is currently $46,000 per year.
+Compensation varies but averages around $50,000 per year.

 HHMI Professors Program is geared toward HHMI professors who are “deeply committed to creating effective ways to engage undergraduates in science.”
-Individual professors are awarded a $1 million grant over five years and teams of two professors from the same institution receive a five-year, $1.5 million grant.
+Individual professors receive a $1 million grant over five years and teams of two professors from the same institution receive a five-year, $1.5 million grant.

-If you are considering applying, a good place to start is by reviewing HHMI’s programs and grants database, in addition to its current work and its Science Education News updates.
-Once you’ve identified a potential program, confirm your eligibility by reviewing the program’s FAQ’s link, usually found on the right-hand side of the page for that program (under the heading Eligibility or Downloads).
+New grantseekers should review HHMI’s programs and grants database, its current work, and its Science Education News updates before applying.
+Determine eligibility for a potential program by reviewing the program’s FAQ’s link, usually found on the right-hand side of the page for that program (under the heading Eligibility or Downloads).

 - HHMI Grant Programs and Funding Opportunities